 The visa holder may study, subject to certain conditions.

 There is no recourse to public funds.

 Spouses and dependents of a Tier 1 Entrepreneur

 A Tier 1 Entrepreneur can apply for their spouse, civil partner, unmarried partner, or same-sex partner and dependent children to join them in the UK.

-The dependants will be granted the same period of leave as the main applicant and will be able to work without restriction in the UK.
+The dependents will be granted the same period of leave as the main applicant.
+They will be able to work without restriction in the UK.

 At the end of successful completion of a five-year period on a Tier 1 Entrepreneur visa the holder can qualify to apply for Indefinite Leave to Remain, subject to very strict criteria.

-They will also enjoy flexibility regarding settlement, as they can spend up to 180 days in any 12-month period outside the UK without affecting their right to settle in the UK.
+They will also enjoy flexibility regarding settlement.
+Visa holders can spend up to 180 days in any 12-month period outside the UK without affecting their right to settle in the UK.